 Michigan's housing stock of newly constructed affordable housing units is limited.
 Roughly 40% of residential units (both owner and renter occupied) were built before 1960.
 While this may indicate that the newer housing stock is relatively affordable and newer, this is not the case.
-According to Michigan's Statewide Housing Plan, areas with newer housing stock "tend to have higher-priced units."
-This has limited the availability and location for lowerincome households to purchase homes.
+According to Michigan's Statewide Housing Plan, areas with newer housing stock "tend to have plan/HousingSurveyandInterviewFindingsReport 111021.pdf?rev=53b95b669f354be9b592f1a3ca8bd18e&hash=3205D 07AB2E9BD58C0249E159A1E75A1 higher-priced units."
+This has limited the availability and location for lower-income households to purchase homes.
 This also has reinforced patterns of affluence that has existed in the State for years prior.
 In 2019, MSHDA conducted a case study in Saginaw and found that the county suffered from significant economic and population decline, resulting in a very high vacancy rate.
-Between 2014 and 2019, the city demolished over 1,000 housing units that were acquired because of delinquent property tax payments.
-The decrease in overall housing units has made it more difficult for the city to maintain homes and provide civil services.
-The decrease in the county's housing market has depressed home and land values, creating a situation where "construction and selling new ownership product is financially infeasible."
-While Saginaw has a unique housing situation, it is one of the MID areas with the greatest number of households and highest vacancy rates.
+Between 2014 and 2019, the city demolished over 1,000 housing units that were acquired because of delinquent property tax payments.17 The decrease in overall housing units has made it more difficult for the city to maintain homes and provide civil services.
+The decrease in the county's housing market has depressed home and land values, creating a situation where "construction and selling new ownership product is financially infeasible."17 While Saginaw has a unique housing situation, it is one of the MID areas with the greatest number of households and highest vacancy rates.